Discrete connections on principal bundles: the Discrete Atiyah Sequence: The discrete Atiyah sequence in the category

 and morphisms

-It is easy to verify that, with the standard identity and composition of bundle maps, $\FBS$ is indeed a category.
+With the standard identity and composition of bundle maps, $\FBS$ is indeed a category.
 For any smooth manifold $M$ we denote by $\FBS_M\subset \FBS$ the subcategory consisting of fiber bundles over $M$ and morphisms over $id_M$; since all such morphisms are of the form $(F,id_M)$ we refer to them just by $F$ in what follows.

 Next we introduce some examples of fiber bundles with a section.